Skip to contents

 data

-A data frame containing the data to be plotted.
+A data frame containing the lattice structure to be plotted.

 stat

-The statistical transformation to use on the data, default is "identity".
+The statistical transformation to apply, default is "identity".

 position